Hoyasumii/avengers-endgame/README.md

 NEBULA: My father is many things.
 A liar is not one of them.

-THANOS: Ah, thank you, daughte
+THANOS: Ah, thank you, daughter